 By the way, this in no way implies that I regularly give my dogs people food, or encourage them to beg.
 If you NEVER give your dog food off of your plate, he will not know that could be an option.
 You can reinforce no begging by training a “place” command, or by crating your dog while you eat.

 Dog trainers very often find that they can take a dog that is not paying any attention to her owner and get the dog to sit, down, stay, walk on leash, etc. right away.
 Why is this?
-Because trainers are much more skilled at speaking “dog.”
-This means that their signals are precise, their praise is effusive, and their treats are delivered much more quickly after the behavior occurs.
+Because trainers are much more skilled at communicating with dogs.
+This means that their signals are precise, their praise is effusive, and their treats are delivered very quickly after the behavior occurs.
 When your trainer takes your dog and works with him, pay close attention to all those things - the exact signal, the high-voiced happy praise, and how quickly trainers pay your dog for good work.

 “Effusive praise.”
 The dictionary defines effusive as “unrestrained” and “heartfelt.”
 Is your praise unrestrained and heartfelt?
 I've heard it said that if you don't feel silly, you are not doing it right.
 Your praise has to be enthusiastic.
 If you can’t do that, then perhaps now is not the right time to train your dog.
 Don’t train when you are grumpy, stressed, angry or depressed.
 When your dog gets it right, you need to be enthusiastic.
 It has to feel like what just happened is the best thing EVER!
 Your dog will love you for it.